vyshnavi-adusumelli/coding-challenge-backend/README.md

 You are creating a program that emulates the real estate purchasing process.
 The user will input an annual income, and your program will return a maximum loan pre-approval quote.
-Once the user has a pre-approval quote the user should be prompted for their minimum requirements for their house: square footage, bed rooms, bathrooms
+Once the user has a pre-approval quote the user should be prompted for their minimum requirements for their house: square footage, bed rooms, bathrooms.
-once the requirements are gathered and approved, the user should be presented with a random number of listings
+Once the requirements are gathered and approved, the user should be presented with a random number of listings.
-that fit their loan range and purchasing parameters.
-After the user chooses a home to purchase they will be given
-and overview of their loan and payment schedule.
+That fit their loan range and purchasing parameters.
+After the user chooses a home to purchase they will be given and overview of their loan and payment schedule.

 ## Git Usage